AdobeDocs/commerce-contributor/src/pages/guides/install/change-version.md

 ---
+title: Change to a Released Version | Commerce Contributor
-title: Change to a released version
+description: Learn how to switch to a released version of Magento Open Source after installing from a development branch.
-functional_areas:
-  - Install
-  - System
-  - Setup
 ---

+# Change to a released version

 This topic discusses how a contributing developer can change versions of the Magento software after cloning the `develop` branch.
 This might be necessary to perform some tasks that require a specific Magento version other than `develop`.